-It is worth reiterating the Fund's dual objective of providing long-term returns ahead of cash and offering a high degree of capital stability.
-Current high cash rates do present a steep performance hurdle to overcome.
-It is important that the appropriate balance is struck between the risk and return required in meeting and surpassing this hurdle, especially in an environment of uncertainty both locally, regionally and offshore.
+It is worth reiterating the Fund's dual objective of providing long-term returns ahead of cash together with offering a high degree of capital stability.
+While the interest rate-cutting cycle has begun, cash rates remain high and present a steep performance hurdle to overcome.
+It is important that the appropriate balance is struck between the risk and return required in meeting and surpassing this hurdle, especially in an environment of uncertainty, both locally and offshore.
+The allocation to hedged equities and cash serves a dual purpose in this regard, providing protection as well as optionality.